TEXT

 traditional houses, a temple and a shrine.

-If walk up around a river, it could be see a small pond with the spring water coming out.
+If walk up around a river, it could be see a small pond with the spring water

 And construction work fields for new houses.